 Ardabil not only is famous for historical monuments but also is known for its trade in silk and carpets.
 Ardabil rugs are renowned and the ancient Ardabil Carpets are considered among the best classical Persian carpets.
 Ardabil's name comes from the Avesta “Artavila" which means a holy town or a holy place.
 Ardabil is well known for its carpets, honey, roasted sunflower seeds, sweets, felt products, woodwork, and earthenware.
 Its traditional food is 'Aash e Doogh a sour delicious yogurt soup.

 Ardabil province is a green and attractive land in the northwest of Iran, which contains incredible natural attractions and unique historical buildings.
 This is why it can be included in the travel priorities of Iran's ecotourists, Iranologists, and nature lovers.

 Here is a list of the best Ardabil attractions that attract all visitors:

 Historical: Sheikh Safi Al-Din Mausoleum, Jame mosque, old historical bridges, old traditional houses, and Grand Bazar

 Cultural: Nomads tribs, cultural events(Tasooa and Ashoora, Ramadan month).

-Natural: Shooraby lake, Neor lake, Fandogh loo Forest, tall waterfalls, hot water thermal spring, and exciting suspended bridges.
+Natural: Shooraby Lake, Neor Lake, Fandogh loo Forest, tall waterfalls, hot water thermal springs, and exciting suspended bridges.